SouthKioto/urahara.nvim/Readme.md

 # urahara.nvim

 A dark Neovim colorscheme inspired by forest undergrowth — deep blacks with earthy greens and warm creams.
-Built as a spiritual successor to [vampire-void](https://github.com/SouthKioto/vampire-void.nvim), sharing the same structure but swapping blood reds for moss and parchment.
+Built as a spiritual successor to my first theme [vampire-void](https://github.com/SouthKioto/vampire-void.nvim), sharing the same structure but swapping blood reds for moss and parchment.

 ## Palette